hoytech/quadrable/README.md

 Because traversing Quadrable's tree data-structure requires reading many small records, and these reads cannot be parallelised or pipelined, it is very important to be able to read records quickly and efficiently.

-Quadrable uses the [Lightning Memory-mapped Database](https://symas.com/lmdb/).
+Quadrable's C++ implementation uses the [Lightning Memory-mapped Database](https://symas.com/lmdb/).
 LMDB works by memory mapping a file and using the page cache as shared memory between all the processes/threads accessing the database.
 When a node is accessed in the database, no copying or decoding of data needs to happen.
 The node is already "in memory" and in the format needed for the traversal.

-LMDB is a B-tree database, unlike Log-Structured-Merge (LSM) databases such as LevelDB that are commonly used for merkle tree storage.
+LMDB is a B-tree database, unlike Log-Structured-Merge (LSM) databases such as LevelDB.
 Compared to LevelDB, LMDB has radically better read performance and uses the CPU more efficiently.
-It has instant recovery after a crash, suffers from less write amplification, offers ACID transactions and multi-process concurrency (in addition to multi-thread), and is less likely to suffer data corruption.
+It has instant recovery after a crash, suffers from less write amplification, offers real ACID transactions and multi-process access (in addition to multi-thread), and is less likely to suffer data corruption.

 LMDB supports multi-version concurrency control (MVCC).
 This is great for concurrency, because writers don't block readers, and readers don't block anybody (in fact there are no locks or system calls at all in the read path).
 But yes, this does mean that Quadrable has built a copy-on-write layer on top of a copy-on-write database.
 This is necessary because LMDB's MVCC snapshots are not persistent (they cannot outlive a single transaction), and because our nodes are more granular than LMDB's B-tree pages.

 ### nodeId

-Some implementations of hash trees store leaves and nodes in a database, keyed by the node's hash.
+Some implementations of hash trees store leaves and nodes in a database keyed by the node's hash.
 This has the nice property that records are automatically de-duplicated.
 Since a collision-resistant hash function is used, if two values have the same hash they can be assumed to be identical.
 This is called [content-addressable storage](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects).

 Quadrable does not do this.
 Instead, every time a node is added, a numeric incrementing `nodeId` is allocated and the node is stored with this key.
 Although records are not de-duplicated, there are several advantages to this scheme:

 * Nodes are clustered together in the database based on when they were created.
 This takes advantage of the phenomenon known as [locality of reference](https://medium.com/@adamzerner/spatial-and-temporal-locality-for-dummies-b080f2799dd).
 In particular, the top few levels of nodes in a tree are likely to reside in the same B-tree page.
 * When garbage collecting unneeded nodes, no locking or reference counting is required.
 A list of collectable nodeIds can be assembled using an LMDB read-only transaction, which does not interfere with any other transactions.
-The nodeIds it finds can simply be deleted from the tree, since nodeIds are never reused.
+The nodeIds it finds can simply be deleted from the tree.
+Since nodeIds are never reused, nobody could've "grabbed it back".
 * Intermediate nodes don't store the hashes of their two children nodes, but instead just the nodeIds.
-This means they only occupy 8+8 bytes, rather than 32+32.
+This means these references occupy 8*2 bytes, rather than 32*2.

 ### nodeType